envisioning/vocab/vocab/negative-feedback.md

 ---
 category: CORE, ARCH
+generality:
+- 0.875
+- 0.86
+- 0.845
+- 0.83
+- 0.815
+- 0.8
+- 0.785
 slug: negative-feedback
 summary: Control mechanism where the output of a system is fed back into the system in a way that counteracts fluctuations from a setpoint, thereby promoting stability.
 title: Negative Feedback
 ---